-Covid-19 coronavirus: Uncertain futures of museums and galleries
+Covid-19 coronavirus: Museums and galleries face uncertain futures

 Of the 107 respondents, 71 percent had paid staff and 29 percent were run by volunteers.

-Of the museums with paid staff, many museums had successfully applied for the government employee wage subsidy package.
+Of the museums with paid staff, many had successfully applied for the government employee wage subsidy package.

-Many museums had put staff who were not able to work from home, like front of house, on paid leave, but were concerned that they would have to review this if the wage subsidy is not extended beyond mid-June.
+Many museums had put staff who were not able to work from home, like front of house, on paid leave, but were concerned they would have to review this if the wage subsidy is not extended beyond mid-June.

 For many museums and galleries, a big part of their funding comes from hiring out their premises for functions.
 The survey showed if this can't resume within the next few months it could also impact on staffing.

-Tocker said many museums and galleries depend on funding from local councils, many of which were already asking the museums to cut costs and in some cases cutting funding before the pandemic struck.
+Tocker said most museums and galleries depend on funding from local councils, many of which were already asking them to cut costs and in some cases reducing funding before the pandemic struck.

 She said they are pinning their hopes on a support package in the upcoming Budget.